 - Learn how to blend

-- Learn how to mix colors
+- Learn how to mix different colors

 1 – Experiment first and more than follow instructions

-Feel yourself and your creative cravings first, then polish them.
+So my very first hint will be: Feel yourself and your creative cravings first, then polish them.

 2 – Be yourself and love what you are doing!

-To continue with being your first reference – art is the scene where you can be yourself and at the same time whoever you want – magician in some sense.
-You create, you deliver or message or you heal your traumas – it doesn’t matter, painting is great for all purpose.
+To continue with being your first reference – art is the scene where you can be yourself and at the same time whoever you want – a magician in some sense.
+You create, you deliver or message or you heal your traumas – it doesn’t matter, painting is great for all purposes.

 Why it is so important to love what you are doing?
 Psychological studies have proven that loving what you do boosts overall productivity and enhances performance and creativity.
 People who enjoy what are they doing in life are more likely to be optimistic, motivated, learn faster, and make fewer mistakes.